-The dimensions in millimeters for cameras equipped with a standard C-mount lens adapter are as shown in Figure 17.
+The dimensions in millimeters for cameras with 90° head housing are as shown in Figure 11.

 Camera housings are equipped with four mounting holes on the top and four mounting holes on the bottom as shown in the drawings.
 In addition, there are four mounting holes in the front module (4x M3; 4.5 mm deep).